hashicorp/vault-auth-plugin-example/README.md

   ```sh
   $ mv vault-auth-plugin-example /etc/vault/plugins/vault-auth-plugin-example
   ```
+  Note that on MacOS, the etc directory is a symlink.
+Vault does not allow symlink directories for plugins.

 1. Calculate the SHA256 of the plugin and register it in Vault's plugin catalog.
 If you are downloading the pre-compiled binary, it is highly recommended that